Singapore national football team: Home stadium

 From 1932 until the National Stadium was opened in 1973, Jalan Besar Stadium hosted all home games of Singapore's representative sides which participated in the Malaysia Cup.
 Since then, all of Singapore's home games in the Malaysia Cup and the national team home matches were played at the National Stadium.

 However, the National Stadium was slated for demolishment in 2010 to make way for the new Singapore Sports Hub which was completed in 2014.
 Singapore played Australia in what was planned to be the last game ever to be played at that stadium.
-However, due to some delays caused by the addition of new plans for the Singapore Sports Hub, the National Stadium continued to host 5 more matches, and it was also the venue for 2 more World Cup 2010 qualifier matches.
+However, due to some delays caused by the addition of new plans for the Singapore Sports Hub, the National Stadium continued to host 5 more matches, and it was also the venue for two more 2010 FIFA World Cup qualification matches.
 While the stadium was being rebuilt as part of the new Sports Hub, the Singapore national team played its home games at the Jalan Besar Stadium, sharing it with the LionsXII and the Cubs (U15 and U16 teams).

 Since the start of 2004, Singapore has played its home matches in 7 different stadiums all over Singapore.

+Supporters

+"SingaBrigade" is the name of the major supporters for the national team in Singapore which consists of a die-hard Singapore football fan group.
+They are known for their high fanaticism and support towards the national team.
+In every international match the national team played, they are found in a group standing at the supporters area.
+The main colours for these supporter are usually in red with a scarf and banners just like the national team kits colours.
+These supporters always bring drums and large national flags to the stadiums.
+Since 2023, the numbers of home attendance rise up where it sold 29,644 tickets during the 2026 FIFA World Cup qualification (AFC) match against Thailand in November.